-Турс Valuation technique Significant unobservable inputs Inter-relationship between significant unobservabl inputs and fair value measurement Investments in unlisted corporate debt instrumen ts: Compulsorily Convertible Debentures of Ardent Properties Private Limited Discounted cash flow Method: For the purpose of value of the equity holders of the Company based on free cash flows available from operations undertaken by the company, Discounted Cash Flow (DCF) Method has been adopted.
-Not applicab le Not applicable Free cash flows to equity in the explicit forecast period and those in perpetuity are discounted by Cost of Equity ('Ke').
-Ke is the appropriate rate of discount to calculate present value of future eash flows for valuing the equity shares of the company as it considers risk and expected return to the equity stockbolders.
+Хуре Valuation technique Significant unobservable inputs Inter-relationship between Significant unobservabl inputs and fair value measurement Investments in unlisted corporate debt instrume ots: Compulsorily Convertible Debentures of Ardent Properties Private Limited Discounted cash flow Method : For the purpose of value of the equity holders of the Company based on free cash flows available from operations undertaken by the company, Discounted Cash Flow (DCF) Method has been adopted.
+Free cash flows to equity in the explicit forecast period and there in perpetuity are discounted by Cost of Equity ('Ke').
+Ke is the appropriate rate of discount to calculate present value of future each flows for valuing the equity shares of the company as it considers risk and expected return to the equity stockholders.
+Not applicable Not applicable